Digging for Buried Ad Treasure

 In a way, the constraints of modern digital advertising will separate out the true artisans from the hacks.
-It’s very difficult to do what a truly powerful ad needs to do using a couple lines of copy and an image (or even video).
+It’s very difficult to do what a truly powerful ad needs to do using a couple of lines of copy and an image (or even video).

-Williams says that, to get the customer’s attention in a meaningful way, “you have to offer the customers a thought that’s more interesting than what they were already thinking.”
+Williams says that to get the customer’s attention in a meaningful way, “you have to offer the customers a thought that’s more interesting than what they were already thinking.”

-Then, to amplify interest, you have to point the camera at the customer and get him or her to see themselves as better, or better off, due to the benefits you provide.
-You have to speak to their aspirations, and get them to see themselves taking the leap with you.
+Then, to amplify their interest, you have to point the camera at the customer and get him or her to see themselves as better, or better off, due to the benefits you provide.
+You have to speak to their aspirations and get them to see themselves taking the leap with you.